wconrad/ftpd/doc/rfc-compliance.md

-Delay on invalid password                 No      --- Per-source IP limit                       Yes    0.6.0 Do not reject wrong usernames             Yes    0.1.0 Port stealing protection                  No      ---
+Delay on invalid password                 No      --- Per-source IP limit                       Yes    0.6.0 Do not reject wrong usernames             Yes    0.1.0 Port stealing protection                  Yes    0.1.0
 </pre>

 ## RFC-2640 - Internationalization of the File Transfer Protocol